KristineCabanela/banking/README.md

 - What is the relationship between clients and marital status?
 - What is the relationship between clients and job?
-- What is the relationship between x and y
+- What is the relationship between job and and education level
 - What is the relationship between x and y

 ### Data Dictionary